-Let’s face it somewhere after the age of 50 lipstick becomes a bit of an issue.
-Gone are the days when we could just whip on a lipstick and run out the door.
-With the good fortune, wisdom. and confidence that comes with age so does the problem of how to apply makeup to an aging face (sigh) Sure it is a little (well a lot more work) especially the lip area.
+Hi everyone I am joining my pals Sarah and Kim for our monthly Signature Style Series.
+Sarah suggested lip color this month and I was shocked that I had not posted about this since 2019.
+Let’s face it somewhere after the age of 50 lip color becomes a bit of an issue.
+Gone are the days when we could just whip on lip color and run out the door.
+With the good fortune, wisdom. and confidence that comes with age so does the dilemma of how to apply makeup to an aging face (sigh) Sure it is a little (well a lot more work), especially the lip area.
 Need help in that department?
-Read on for my sources that the experts claim are the best lipsticks and lip care for mature women.
-I want to look like Elsbeth Egholm below.
-I might be able to pull off her look if I had a facelift (well maybe not).
-She is lovely, isn’t she?.
+Let’s talk about the Best Long-Lasting Lip Color for Mature Women.

 #2 Use a Lip Primer